Beeston, Nottinghamshire: Economy

 Beeston is home to many national and international companies.
 Of the 470 companies based in Beeston, the largest are Boots, Changan, Imperial Tobacco, ZF, Atos and Chinook Sciences.
 Other local companies include metalworking lathe manufacturer Myford and the internet firm Webfusion (now part of PIPEX Communications).

 Demography

 Beeston has a population of 37,000 people, of whom 71.2% are classed as White British and 28.8% as different ethnicities, with 10.3% Chinese, 10.25% European, 2.7% Indian, 2.11% Pakistani and 3.4% other.

 The average household size is 2.40 and the population density 49.40 per hectare.
 The age ranges are 16.3% 16 to 24, 20.9% 30 to 44, and 18.06% 45 to 59.

 Transport

-Trains
+Railway

-The Midland Counties Railway from Nottingham to Derby through Beeston opened on 30 May 1839.
-It later became part of the London, Midland and Scottish Railway company and then the London Midland Region of British Railways.
+The Midland Counties Railway from Nottingham to Derby opened to passenger services on 4 June 1839, along with Beeston station.
+The route later became part of the London, Midland and Scottish Railway company and then the London Midland Region of British Railways.